 Sunflowers are, perhaps, the most popular summertime blooms incorporated into garden landscapes across America.
-Native to this country, they are as American as apple pie and loved by almost everyone for their bright and cheery appearance.
+Native to this country, they are as American as apple pie and are loved by almost everyone for their bright and cheery appearance.
 Sunflowers are characterized by their fuzzy, thick stalks, lush leaves, and large bright petals that always face the sun.

 But not all sunflowers are towering beauties, or even showcase golden yellow petals.
 Before adding these many varieties to our garden rows, it helps to have a basic understanding of the different types of sunflowers – there are close to 70 – and choose from the best varieties available.

 Sunflowers are well-known for their towering height, but there are some dwarf varieties that do not grow as tall.
 These shorter types may only range from 1 to 3 feet in height, but they still make cheerful additions to the garden.
 Here are some common types of dwarf sunflowers:

 Pacino sunflowers are sometimes called “Dwarf Pacino Gold.”
 They have the tell-tale characteristics of a common sunflower – yellow petals and a broad eye.
 But this dwarf variety usually just grows 12 to 16 inches tall.

 The Sunny Smile sunflower only grows to around 12 inches tall, but its large crown makes it a cheerful addition to gardens and fresh-cut bouquets.